JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

 ## LIMITS

+Before we get into calculus, we need to understand limits.
 Limits are the foundation of calculus.
 They describe the value a function approaches as the input approaches a certain value.